dart-lang/site-www/src/null-safety/migration-guide.md

 version, for example from `2.3.2` to `3.0.0`.
 If your package hasn't reached 1.0.0 yet, _either_ increase the minor version _or_ update the version to 1.0.0.

-As null safety is considered API stable as of **TODO: beta SDK version**, you can publish new stable versions of your package, even though null safety isn't yet released in a stable Dart SDK release.
-When published to pub.dev, the site will tag your new null safety version as a "Preview", as illustrated for version `2.0.0` of `package:args` here:
+Because null safety has a stable API as of **TODO: beta SDK version**, you can publish new stable versions of your package before null safety is in a stable Dart SDK release.
+The pub.dev site will tag your new null safety version as a **preview**, as the following screenshot shows for version
+`2.0.0` of `package:args`:

 ![Illustration of a preview version](/null-safety/preview-version.png){:width="800px"}<br>